silicon-heaven/shv-doc/src/rpcmethods/login.md

 * `"SHA1"` - indicates that the broker supports SHA1 login
 * `"TOKEN"` - indicates that the broker supports login via tokens

 The broker can define its own implementation specific workflows.
-The format of workflows value is implementation defined.
+The format of a workflow value and its relationship with login types are implementation defined.
 ```cpon
 => <"id": 1, "method": "workflows">i{}
 ```